BIIFSweden/DropletHR/README.md

 Copy all project data to the [data](data) directory (or use symbolic links).

-Then run [Jupyter Lab](https://jupyter.org) from within the `droplet_microfluidics` conda environment:
+Then run [Jupyter Lab](https://jupyter.org) from within the `droplet-hr` conda environment:

-    cd <path to your 'DanAndersson2023-1' directory>
+    cd <path to your 'DropletHR' directory>
-    conda activate droplet_microfluidics
+    conda activate droplet-hr
     jupyter-lab

 All analysis notebooks can be found in the [notebooks](notebooks) directory.

 ## Support

-If you find a bug, please [raise an issue](https://github.com/BIIFSweden/DanAndersson2023-1/issues/new).
+If you find a bug, please [raise an issue](https://github.com/BIIFSweden/DropletHR/issues/new).

 ## Contributing